Entrepreneur in Residence (Technology) and Professor of Engineering Practice and Industrial and Systems Engineering Practice

 - Bachelor's Degree, Physics, University of Maryland College Park

-Andrea Belz is Professor of Practice at the USC Viterbi School of Engineering, where she specializes in engineering policy and technology strategy.
+Andrea Belz is Vice Dean of Transformative Initiatives at USC Viterbi and Professor of Practice in Industrial and Systems Engineering, where she specializes in engineering policy and technology strategy.

 She currently serves as President-Elect of the IEEE Technology and Engineering Management (TEMS) Society.
 From 2019 to 2022, Andrea served as Division Director at the National Science Foundation, where she oversaw the agency's translational research activities and a $300+ M annual budget, including roughly 300 startups annually; as well as the launch of the Translational Impacts Division in the new Directorate for Technology, Innovation, and Partnerships.
 Under her leadership, NSF initiated many new topics in the principal translational research programs funding startups, including: Advanced Analytics, Artificial Intelligence, Augmented and Virtual Reality, Cloud and High-Performance Computing, Cybersecurity and Authentication, Human-Computer Interaction, Learning and Cognition Technologies, Mobility, and Pharmaceutical Technologies.
 In addition to launching these topics and overseeing the prestigious Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, she oversaw: tripling of the translational life sciences portfolio, doubling of Environmental Technologies, and reorganization of the data sciences portfolio; the creation of the new Inclusion in Innovation Initiative (I4), impacting 1,000 under-represented students by the conclusion of her term; and the reorganization of the I-Corps program.